 In order to provide a trusted means for Administrators to interact with the TOE, the TOE provides a password-based logon mechanism.
-The Administrator must have the capability to compose a strong password, and have mechanisms in place so that the password must be changed regularly.
+The Administrator must have the capability to compose a strong password and have mechanisms in place so that the password must be changed regularly.
 To avoid attacks where an attacker might observe a password being typed by an Administrator, passwords must be obscured during logon.
 Session locking or termination must also be implemented to mitigate the risk of an account being used illegitimately.
 Passwords must be stored in an obscured form, and there must be no interface provided for specifically reading the password or password file such that the passwords are displayed in plain text.

 Authentication Failure Management (FIA_AFL)

 FIA_AFL.1 Authentication Failure Management (Refinement)